Assembly Instructions¶

 Step 1b

-• Use diagonal cutters to trim the ends of the limit switch and screw terminals to be relatively flush with the PCB (in particular, the limit switch PCB should lay flat on the motor - see step 6 of Chamber Assembly).
+• Use diagonal cutters to trim the ends of the limit switch and screw terminals to be relatively flush with the PCB (in particular, the limit switch PCB should lay flat on the motor - see step 6 of Chamber Instructions).

 2. Cut excess motor cable (leave ~3-in) and strip the motor cable to access the 4 wires.
 For longevity, it is suggested to solder each of the multi-threaded wires.